pedrottimark/ts-weeks-2018/a-2/README.md

 3. **Take turns**: Comment out `toggleCompleted` declaration following `// TODO` comment, and then rewrite with object spread operator instead of `Object.assign` method
 4. **Change roles**: Comment out `replaceText` declaration following `// TODO` comment, and then rewrite with object spread operator instead of `Object.assign` method

-Will a volunteer say which ES2015 notation you see in the `replaceText` function.
+Will a volunteer say another ES2015 object notation you see in the `replaceText` function.

 **Bonus**: Read [Spread defines properties](http://2ality.com/2016/10/rest-spread-properties.html#spread-defines-properties-objectassign-sets-them) by Dr. Axel Rauschmayer

 ## function bind

-The [`addEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) method adds a function to be called when the specified event occurs at the target element.
+The [`addEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) method adds a function to be called when the specified event occurs at the target element in the DOM.

 The [`'click'`](https://developer.mozilla.org/en-US/docs/Web/Events/click) event occurs when the pointing device button is pressed and released.

-The function [`bind`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind) method creates a new function that, when called:
+The function [`bind`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind) method creates a new function which, when called:
-* `this` is set to the first argument, which is `null` if context is not relevant
+* has `this` context set to the first argument (which is `null` if not relevant)
-* has any additional arguments preceding any in the function call
+* has any additional bound arguments preceding arguments from the function call

 When you render an array of objects as a list of items, the callback function needs the `id` of the data item which corresponds to the item element that is clicked.